Nerve tract

 A nerve tract is a bundle of nerve fibers (axons) connecting nuclei of the central nervous system.
 In the peripheral nervous system, this is known as a nerve fascicle, and has associated connective tissue.
-The main nerve tracts in the central nervous system are of three types: association fibers, commissural fibers, and projection fibers.
+There are three main types of nerve tracts in the central nervous system: association fibers, commissural fibers, and projection fibers.
 A nerve tract may also be referred to as a commissure, decussation, or neural pathway.
 A commissure connects the two cerebral hemispheres at the same levels, while a decussation connects at different levels (crosses obliquely).

 Types

 The nerve fibers in the central nervous system can be categorized into three groups on the basis of their course and connections.
 Different tracts may also be referred to as projections or radiations such as thalamocortical radiations.

 Association fibers

 The cingulum shown in red in the cingulate gyrus.

 The tracts that connect cortical areas within the same hemisphere are called association tracts.
 Long association fibers connect different lobes of a hemisphere to each other whereas short association fibers connect different gyri within a single lobe.
 Among their roles, association tracts link perceptual and memory centers of the brain.

 The cingulum is a major association tract.
 The cingulum forms the white matter core of the cingulate gyrus and links from this to the entorhinal cortex.
 Another major association tract is the superior longitudinal fasciculus (SLF) that has three parts.